netdata/netdata/streaming/README.md

 # update-ca-certificates
 ```

-Please, pay attention, for the fact that for all the commands ran until now, we are assuming that you are running a Linux environment, but some Linux distributions can change the place where they store the certificates, for more details, please read [Trust root certificate](https://github.com/Busindre/How-to-Add-trusted-root-certificates).
+Please, pay attention, for the fact that for all the commands ran until now, we are assuming that you are running a Linux environment, but some Linux distributions can change the steps described here to update the certificate list, for more details, please read [Trust root certificate](https://github.com/Busindre/How-to-Add-trusted-root-certificates).

-After to update your list of certificates, it is possible to change Netdata to trust the master certificate setting the necessary options inside stream.conf, for example,
+After to update the list of certificates, we can set the stream parameters for Netdata to trust the master certificate, to do this we will set the necessary options inside stream.conf, for example,

 ```
 [stream]
-    ssl certificate directory = /etc/ssl/certs/
+    CApath = /etc/ssl/certs/
-    ssl master certificate = /etc/ssl/certs/master_cert.pem
+    CAfile = /etc/ssl/certs/master_cert.pem
 ```

-here `ssl certificate directory` is saying for Netdata to search the trusted certificates inside `/etc/ssl/certs` while `ssl master certificate` says that the certificate for Netdata master is `/etc/ssl/certs/master_cert.pem`.
+here `CApath` is saying for Netdata to search the trusted certificates inside `/etc/ssl/certs` while `CAfile` says that the list of certificates is `/etc/ssl/certs/master_cert.pem`, instead the whole list of certificate, it is possible to specify direct the Netdata master certificate.

 #### Expected behaviors